Oukaishen/PaperNotes/AlexNet.md

 *If you are confused by the first layer 224 shown in the original picture while the 227 listed in the schema, it turns out that the origianl author pad three lines of blank.*

-## Some Key points
+## Some Key Points

-1. The first paper demonstrates the CNN is good at picture classifications.
+1.The first paper demonstrates the CNN is good at picture classifications.
 Up to now(28 Feb 2018), it is referenced more than 20,000 times in google scholar.

-2. The first paper to demonstrate the ReLU(Rectified Linear Unit) is several times faster than the traditional non-linearities, such as sigmoid, tanh, etc.
+2.The first paper to demonstrate the ReLU(Rectified Linear Unit) is several times faster than the traditional non-linearities, such as sigmoid, tanh, etc.

 ![Relu Pictures](./pictures/relu.png)

-3. Two method of Data Augumentations, details can be found in the paper.
+3.Two method of Data Augumentations, details can be found in the paper.
 More importantly, how to understand this sentence?

 > Without this scheme, our network suffers from substantial overfitting, which would have forced us to use much smaller networks.